smagr173/Hobbie/README.md

 export default App;
 ```
-Each item in the list is passed to this component where it is rendered and formatted.
+Each item in the list is passed to the ```<ListItem />``` component where the title is rendered and formatted.
 Depending on what button is selected, the color of the text will change to red.
-The component receives this data as props.
+The component receives the title, textColor, and onPress function as properties.
 ```javascript
 // ListItem.js
 import React from 'react';